-Workshop and lecture in Prishtina during the Kosovo Architecture Festival, from the 1st till the 5th of July 2019.
+Workshop and lecture in Prishtina during the Kosovo Architecture Festival.

 The workshop investigates how to create public space where people of different socio-cultural, ethnic, or cultural background feel equal and respected.

 Prishtina offers a wide range of public space: the pedestrian friendly area in the city centre bordered with shops and cafés; the neighbourhoods of the Yugoslavian era with their landscaped surrounding including sport facilities and playgrounds.
 However, the newer settlements at the edge of town offer a different image.
 The open spaces of this “Parallel City” are often subordinated to motorised traffic, oblivious to site specificities or inhabitants needs and relying on mono-functionality.
 The build environment defines who we are and we, as architects, carry a responsibility in promoting social equity.
 Intersectionality acknowledges the fact that every individual is made of a set of physical and social stratifications: gender, age, abilities, nationality, religion, class, education, … This framework is especially helpful to recognize the needs of non-compliant bodies, minorities, and marginalised groups in the creation of the inclusive city.